fjvallarino/monomer/tasks.md

   - Compare Cairo/Skia interfaces to make Renderer able to handle future implementations
   - Create self rendered version of dropdown and list
     - Show listview in appropriate location (if dropdown is at bottom, the listView should be up)
+  - Rethink the idea of global theme in WidgetEnv
   - Create Layer widget
   - Create Dialog
     - Make sure that focus change requests do not leave overlay if active (most likely an if clause is needed in handleFocusChange)